-Ketanji Brown Jackson makes history as the first African-American woman and first federal public defender to sit on the supreme court.
+Ketanji Brown Jackson is the first African-American woman and federal public defender to sit on the supreme court.
 Jackson will replace Associate Justice Stephen Breyer after he retires at the end of the term.
 The vote was 53 to 47.

 About Ketanji Brown Jackson